 Of course, this parent has the best intentions: he wants to enjoy time with his children (and maybe — deep down — is trying to make up for lost time).
 But letting the kids run wild sends a strong signal that he doesn’t enforce boundaries.
 Kids learn this quickly, and – consequently – he will likely have a very difficult time trying to enforce any rules going forward, especially if he’s alone with them.

 Lesson learned: don’t let guilt (and believe me, we all have it!) get in the way of establishing and enforcing boundaries.
 Bottom line: being a pushover with your kids will make your life harder, not easier, and your kids won’t “like you more” for it.
 They need boundaries.

 If you’re not big on limits, OK.
 We get it.
 But especially for the really important stuff in your life, at least consider setting some boundaries.
 Then don’t budge on them (see #3).
 Try your hardest not to adjust these limits based on your mood, the presence of other people, or the fact that you are in public.

 Limits are limits, but deciding where to set your kids’ limits is YOUR choice.

-This is where we think it’s really important to pick and choose your battles.
+*Note: this is where we think it’s really important to pick and choose your battles.
 Decide what really matters to you, and set firm limits for those things.
 (And know that those things might be completely different for you vs. your neighbor vs. your brother.
 That’s fine.)